 32 And when they heard of the resurrection of the dead, some mocked: and others said, We will hear thee again of this matter.

 Paul never mentioned the name of Jesus in his entire discourse.
+The Bible tells us in Proverbs 11:30 that he who wins souls is wise.
 The 32nd verse tells us that two things happened when Paul mentioned that God had raised his appointed man from the dead.
 Some mocked and others walked away saying, in essence, this “raised from the dead” business is too much for us right now.
 We’ll get back with you on that point later.
 Although not all responded to the gospel message at that moment, they all heard the truth.
 And no matter what happened to those listeners, they could not “unknow” what they knew.
 They could not “un-hear” what they heard.

 This Mars’ Hill message should be a great word of encouragement to all ministers, all Saints, and all followers of Jesus Christ.
 Here are a few take-aways that we should all receive from the message of Paul at Mars’ Hill:

 - Don’t be afraid to go wherever God takes you.
 Be prepared to speak His truth among people at all levels.
 As I have often said to my Street Service Team members, whatever you have to share with the people is probably more than what they already have.
 If you are preaching the Word of God, God will back it up.
 Forget about yourself and let God have His way.